Hollywood Goes Cyberpunk

 To view my animations, I used Boris Tsikanovsky's proprietary tool RealTime, which offers smoother playback and fewer blocky artifacts than Apple's QuickTime.
 Setting RealTime's RAM allotment at 8 megs produced almost flawless playback, even in large windows.

-The Valis Group's MetaFlo' was important to my work.
-For a scene in which "black ice" attacks Johnny, I used MetaFlo' to bring Rick Berry's original bitmap of the virus to life.
+The Valis Group's MetaFlo' was important to my work on this film.
+For a scene in which "black ice" (a virus) attacks virtual Johnny, I used MetaFlo' to bring Rick Berry's original bitmap of the virus to life.
 MetaFlo' lets you stretch, expand, shrink and twist areas of a painting as if it were on a rubber canvas.
 At any point in the distortion, you can catalog a keyframe which will ultimately be inbetweened seamlessly by the software.

 MetaFlo' has very good previewing, and excellent speed for final rendering.
 On a 40mhz Quadra, a 5-second sequence at film resolution in 24-bit color took less than 90 minutes to render.
 The most amazing feature of MetaFlo' is the smoothness of its rendered distortions.
 No matter how much an image is stretched or twisted, no "jaggies" ever appear.

-To make this idea work, I animated the expanding triangles as monochrome TIFF files, and these were used as successive displacement maps on Johnny's face.
+To make this idea work, I animated the expanding triangles as a series of monochrome TIFF files, and these were applied frame by frame as successive displacement maps on Johnny's face.
 It was necessary to blur all the images to give the waves rounded edges, so PhotoMatic was used to batch-process the images.
 The final result passed the weirdness test.

 Even today, seeing this elaborate computer animation on DVD is a thrill.
-Johnny Mnemonic allowed a few of us computer cowboys to actually visualize cyberspace as a real place.
+Johnny Mnemonic allowed a few of us computer cowboys to actually visualize the Web of the future as a real place.
 Check it out!

 75 Commerce Street